Questions About Corinthian Colleges’ Loss of Eligibility for the Federal Student Aid Programs

 25. I have multiple federal student loans and want to apply for forbearance or stopped collections.
 How does this impact my various federal student loans?

-If your borrower defense claim is successful, your federal loans related to your claim will be discharged.
+If your borrower defense application is successful, your federal loans related to your application will be discharged.
 Also at that time, the forbearance or stopped collections period for your other federal loans will end.
 You will be responsible for repaying the other loans, including interest that accrued during the forbearance or stopped collections period, under the terms of your promissory note.

-26. What happens if ED denies my borrower defense claim?
+26. What happens if ED denies my borrower defense application?

 You will not receive a discharge of any of your loans and the forbearance or stopped collections period will end for all of your loans.
 You will be responsible for repaying your loans, including interest that accrued during the forbearance or stopped collections period, under the terms of your promissory note.